apop5/patina/docs/src/integrate/patina_dxe_core_requirements.md

 By the time end of PEI occurs, the FVs will have been shadowed to memory, so the FV resource descriptor HOBs should describe the FV regions in memory.

-The SPI flash can be reported around, the HPET region, as MMIO resources with the uncachable attribute.
+The SPI flash can be reported around the HPET region as MMIO resources with the uncached attribute.

 #### 2.3 Overlapping HOBs Prohibited